-Restriction of relief for finance costs on residential lettings rather than the costs being deductible in full from the rental income.
+Restriction of relief for finance costs on residential lettings

+The amount of income tax relief landlords can get on residential property finance costs is restricted to the basic rate of income tax.
+Relief is given by way of a basic rate reduction rather than the costs being deductible in full from the rental income.
 This restriction to a basic rate reduction has been phased in over four years from April 2017.
 This reduction may be subject to further restrictions where property or other non-savings income is insufficient.